I took the plunge and got a full face Ultherapy treatment.

-As I mentioned in last week’s post, I’m encouraged by Ultherapy versus Thermage because of its specific FDA approval for lifting skin on the neck, chin and brow.
+As I mentioned in an earlier post, I’m encouraged by Ultherapy versus Thermage because of its specific FDA approval for lifting skin on the neck, chin and brow.
 It also works differently, using ultrasound (sound waves) that penetrate more deeply and precisely than the radio frequency technology used in Thermage.

 However, even the most enthusiastic doctors were quick to point out that Ultherapy doesn’t replace a facelift and that results can vary from subtle to substantial.

 Still, I’m considered a worthwhile candidate.
 I’m not quite facelift material, but have just enough mild sag to give Ultherapy a shot.
 But the cost gives me pause.
 Most people only need one treatment to see results, but with starting prices around $2500, Ultherapy isn’t cheap.

 Knowing I was writing this series, the Ultherapy team sponsored a treatment so I could share the experience first-hand.
 You would think this would be an easy yes on my part, but I’m cautious with new technologies even though Ultherapy has an excellent safety profile.

 Enter Dr. W. Matthew White.
 A facial plastic surgeon from NYU Langone Medical Center and early pioneer of the Ultherapy technology.
 Dr. White made me feel especially comfortable about Ultherapy because he knows the ins and outs of the technology, was involved with the clinical trials and has written two white papers as a result.

 Bottom line, Dr. White’s treated a lot of patients and knows what he’s doing.